Past Clinic: High Performance Racing Camp

 - PULL: Participants in this session will learn drills to encourage them to keep their hands and elbows high on the water throughout the entire pull, thereby minimizing resistance and maintaining speed.

 - TIMING: A fast breaststroke is all about the rhythm!
 The proper timing will make your stroke fast, smooth and less taxing on your body.
-Learn how Scott times his breaststroke for ultimate efficiency.
+Learn how Scott and Tucker time their breaststroke for ultimate efficiency.

 DAY TWO - 12 & OVER (SUNDAY): SPEED AND RECOVERY